“I tell you the truth, unless you are born again, you

 in Jesus, people of the nations could now also become God's people, under the new covenant;

 no, not as proselytes as before, but as genuine "sons of God."
 (Rom.
 10:12; Gal.

 3:26; Eph.
 2:19-22; 1 John 3:9; 5:1) Both Jews and Gentiles are equally "born

-from God" when they are baptized, in obedience to Jesus' command,
+from God" upon their baptism in water, in obedience to Jesus' command,

 free gift of the holy spirit."
-Thus they are "born from water and spirit."
+Thus they are all "born from water and spirit."